eduardapontel/recipe-page/README.md

 ## View the Recipe Page 🌐

-You can view the recipe page by clicking on the following link: [https://eduardapontel.github.io/recipe-page/](https://eduardapontel.github.io/recipe-page/)
+You can view the recipe page by clicking on the following [link](https://eduardapontel.github.io/recipe-page/)

 <br>